ossrs/srs-docs/src/pages/faq-srs-stack.md

 * [How to record to local disk](#record): How to record to the local disk of SRS Stack.
 * [Difference between cloud recording and cloud on-demand](#cos-vs-vod): Whether to use cloud recording or cloud on-demand, and what are the differences.
 * [How to record to cloud storage](#dvr-cloud-storage): Record to COS, OSS, or S3, etc. cloud storage.
+* [Recording doesn't stop when the stream is stopped](#dvr-continue-when-unpublish): Why the recording doesn't stop immediately when the stream is stopped, but instead waits for a certain period before stopping.
 * [Unavailable after installation](#unavailable): Error prompt after installation, or Redis not ready.
 * [Difference between SRS re-streaming and OBS re-streaming](#restream-vs-obs): The difference between SRS multi-platform re-streaming and OBS re-streaming plugin.
 * [How SRS re-streams to custom platforms](#restream-custom): How SRS multi-platform re-streaming pushes to custom live platforms.